hallsi90/FED1-POR1-hallsi90/README.md

 ## ✅ Status

-- 🎓 Portfolio completed as part of the Portfolio 1 course assignment at Noroff
+- 🎓 Portfolio completed as part of the Portfolio 1 Course Assignment at Noroff
 - 📂 Includes updated and improved versions of all three projects
 - 🔗 All links (GitHub + live demos) are public and verified